When the UK left the EU, it entered a transition period that finished at the end of 2020.

 There are several things you may need to do at border control on arriving in the EU, Iceland, Liechtenstein, Norway and Switzerland:

-As of 1 January 2021, free mobile roaming will no longer be guaranteed in the EU, Iceland, Liechtenstein and Norway.
+Free mobile roaming is no longer guaranteed in the EU, Iceland, Liechtenstein and Norway.

 Your phone operator will be able to tell you if you’ll have to pay roaming charges and how much they might be.